Where do the Kingshott family come from?

 Kingshott, Kinchat, Kingshet, Kingshot, Kingshut, Kinchet, Kincheet, Kingeet, Kinget, Kingett, Kinggett and Kingit.

-So, examination of the various spellings found demonstrates how it is possible to get from one name to another, but it is not proof that that is how it actually happened.
-I have already touched on some spelling variations that I have found and this is just for the Kingshott-sounding names.
+So, an examination of the various spellings found demonstrates how it is possible to get from one name to another, but it is not proof that that is how it happened.
+I have already touched on some spelling variations that I have found, and this is just for the Kingshott-sounding names.
 There are even some more unlikely variations, such as Kinsett and Kincett.
 This sometimes makes it difficult to follow these families around.
 There are also clear regional variations.
 Those families from Hampshire, for example, often dropped the "g" and became Kinshott.

 My own direct line can be traced back through Shackleford in Surrey, to the village of Bramshott, in Hampshire and then to the village of Fernhurst in Sussex.